Last updated on October 3rd, 2024 at 11:22 am

 3. Action Verbs: Utilize strong action verbs to convey the scope and impact of your research.
 Words like “investigated,” “analyzed,” “discovered,” and “demonstrated” add dynamism and highlight the contributions of your work.

-4. Highlight Your Contribution: Use your abstract to showcase the unique aspects of your research and its significance within your field.
+4. Highlight Your Contribution: Use your type of abstract to showcase the unique aspects of your research and its significance within your field.
 What new knowledge or insights does your research offer?
 How does it contribute to existing scholarship?

 By incorporating these additional elements alongside strategic keyword selection, you can transform your abstract into a powerful marketing tool for your research.